 16. Set up a collaborative online workspace.
 There are all sorts of ways that team members within a company can communicate online without the use of traditional methods involving paper and limited natural resources.
 This also helps to keep everyone organized and on track while fostering better communication.

 17. For holidays, special events and birthdays, send e-cards instead of buying traditional cards and mailing invitations.
 Not only are e-cards fun and often humorous, they are more environmentally-friendly than sending out paper announcements that recipients tend to discard after reading.
-Check out these birthday ecards by Hallmark for some fun ideas.

 18. Turn computers and electronic devices completely off instead of setting them in standby mode when they’re not in use.
 Standby mode and screen savers still use a lot of energy.
 Give your computer and the electricity at the office a well-deserved break.